Gundersen visitor guidelines (updated Nov. 10)

 - End-of-life exceptions:

-Hospitalized patients who are imminently dying and are COVID-negative, will be allowed up to three support personnel in the patient’s room at one time and up to six personnel in a 24-hour period.
+- Hospitalized patients who are imminently dying and are COVID-negative, will be allowed up to two support personnel in the patient’s room at one time and up to four personnel in a 24-hour period.

 All Gundersen Locations